Which city is cheaper, Philadelphia or Orlando?

 Both Philadelphia and Orlando are popular destinations to visit in the winter with plenty of activities.
 Most visitors come to Orlando for the Christmas ambience, the shopping scene, the theater shows, and the cuisine during these months.
 Also, the winter months attract visitors to Philadelphia because of the museums, the Christmas ambience, the shopping scene, the theater shows, and the cuisine.

 The weather in Philadelphia can be very cold.
 Orlando is much warmer than Philadelphia in the winter.
-The temperature in Orlando is usually 59°F (15°C) in January, and Philadelphia stays around 30°F (-1°C).
+The daily temperature in Orlando averages around 59°F (15°C) in January, and Philadelphia fluctuates around 30°F (-1°C).

 In January, Orlando usually receives around the same amount of rain as Philadelphia.
 Orlando gets 2.3 inches (58 mm) of rain, while Philadelphia receives 2.3 inches (58 mm) of rain each month for the winter.